 I don’t remember when and how I discovered California Country Gal grain-free, lectin-free baking mixes.
 But I know I’ve used them so many times in so many shapes and forms, that I started experimenting with making my own recipes.
 Lectin-free bagels are one of them, even though it’s not really a new recipe, just a new way of using the mix and their recipes.

 ‘Silly people, grains are for birds’

 This statement always makes me giggle, and if you want to know who said that, check California Country Gal’s website.

-The ingredients in this baking mix are: blanched almond flour, organic coconut flour, organic psyllium husk, dehydrated sweet potato, baking soda, sea salt.
-Compared to Simple Mills artisan bread mix, which is what I used before I discovered California Country Gal, this to me has a better nutritional value and it taste better.
+The ingredients in this baking mix are blanched almond flour, organic coconut flour, organic psyllium husk, dehydrated sweet potato, baking soda, sea salt.
+Compared to Simple Mills artisan bread mix, which is what I used before I discovered California Country Gal, this to me has a better nutritional value and it tastes better.
 However, when it comes to pizza crust, Simple Mills pizza dough mix remains my favorite.

-Well, when I said I made my own recipes, that’s saying too much, because in fact I follow her recipes, but let’s say I give the dough different shapes.
+Well, when I said I made my own recipes, that’s saying too much.
+In fact, I follow her recipes, but let’s say I give the dough different shapes.
 That’s how I discovered I can make bagels.
-Ok, purists will say these are not really bagels, and it’s true, they are not, but all bread after grains is not really the bread we used to know.
-Being able to make bagel-looking grain free bread in a super easy way and use it for familiar meals like a cream cheese and salmon bagel, it’s all worth it.
-In the end we start eating with the eyes, and familiar looking food will always taste good.
+Ok, purists will say these are not really bagels, and it’s true, they are not.
+But all bread after grains is not really the bread we used to know.
+Being able to make bagel-looking grain-free bread in a super-easy way and use it for familiar meals like a cream cheese and salmon bagel, it’s all worth it.
+In the end, we start eating with the eyes, and familiar-looking food will always taste good.

 So what do you need to make these lectin-free bagels?

 Obviously, the California Country Gal grain-free baking mix, and I would get the variety pack.
 This way, you have the four recipes, and remember, inside the four bags is the same mix, so it doesn’t matter which one you use for what.